Foreword

 Rollout timeline and phases

-We require clarity on the rollout timeline and any phases involved in the release of new features.
-This information helps us plan our support strategies and communicate effectively with customers about when they can expect to see changes.
+"Clarity on the rollout timeline helps us to communicate clearly with customers about when they can expect to see changes."

 Engineering